habitat-sh/habitat/www/source/docs/run-packages-overview.html.md

       hab pkg exec core/hab-pkg-dockerize hab-pkg-dockerize yourorigin/yourpackage

 5. You can now exit the studio.
 The new Docker image exists on your computer and can be examined with `docker images` or run with `docker run`.

+## Exporting to An Application Container Image (ACI)

+You can create an Application Container Image (ACI) for any package by performing the following steps:

+1. Create an interactive studio in any directory with the `hab studio enter` command.
+2. Install the ACI exporter:

+      hab pkg install core/hab-pkg-aci

+3. Install the Habitat package you want to create a Docker container from, for example:

+      hab pkg install yourorigin/yourpackage

+4. Run the ACI exporter on the package.

+      hab pkg exec core/hab-pkg-aci hab-pkg-aci yourorigin/yourpackage

+5. Note that this will create unsigned ACI images.
+If you wish to sign your ACI with default options, pass `SIGN=true`:

+      SIGN=true hab pkg exec core/hab-pkg-aci hab-pkg-aci yourorigin/yourpackage

+6. The `.aci` can now be moved to any runtime capable of running ACIs (e.g. rkt on CoreOS) for execution.

+## Examples

 For an example of running a Habitat service in a Docker container, see the [Run your service](/tutorials/getting-started-process-build) step in the Getting Started tutorial.